Guide for bereaved family members

 When someone dies in Scotland, a death certificate is normally issued by a doctor and the person can then be buried or cremated.

-Our investigations usually find that the death was due to natural causes.
+We must investigate any death where the death certificate can’t immediately be issued after we have spoken with the doctor.
+We may ask the police to carry out further investigations.
 Sometimes there might be suspicious circumstances.
-In these instances, we will tell the police to investigate further and then decide if there should be a criminal prosecution.
+In these instances, we will tell the police to investigate and then we will decide if there should be a criminal prosecution.

 The coronavirus (COVID-19) pandemic is having a significant impact on the investigation of deaths.
 See Coronavirus (COVID-19) information for more information.